+In this paper, we introduce \textbf{DMTz}, an iterative and edit-based algorithm for correcting MSCs in 2D/3D scalar field data that are compressed by arbitrary error-bounded lossy compressors.
+We generalize the edit-based paradigm in MSz~\cite{li_msz} by (1) introducing strategies for correcting full MSC instead of PLMSS and (2) improving the compression of edits by quantizing the corrections.
+DMTz also strictly controls the pointwise error between the decompressed and original data, consistent with the bounded local error guarantees supported by most scientific data compressors for other tasks such as checkpoint-restarting~\cite{SHAHZAD2013}.
+Specifically, we target the widely used MSC computation scheme based on discrete Morse theory, referred to as the discrete Morse--Smale complex (DMSC), because of its robust implementation and adoption in topological visualization tools such as the Topology Toolkit (TTK)~\cite{masood2021overview}.
+For a comprehensive comparison between DMTz and MSz, see Section~\ref{sec:msz_cp}.

-DMTz uses an iterative workflow with two subloops: (1) the critical cells loops (C-loops), which preserve the type and location of the critical cells, and (2) the separatrices loops (S-loops), which detect and fix the inaccuracies in the separatrices.
-Through a finite number of iterations, the workflow identifies a subset of data that requires edits, ensuring that the MSC in the decompressed data remains consistent with those in the original dataset while guaranteeing the global error bound.
-Moreover, we enhanced the edit compression method by converting most edits into a quantized form, thereby reducing the average storage overhead required for storing the edits.
-We also used GPU parallelism to accelerate each workflow component.
+DMTz uses an iterative workflow with two subloops: (1) the critical cells loops (C-loops), which preserve the type and location of the critical cells (equivalent to critical points in discrete Morse theory), and (2) the separatrices loops (S-loops), which detect and fix the inaccuracies in the separatrices.
+Through a finite number of iterations, the strategy identifies a subset of data that requires edits, ensuring that the topology in the decompressed data remains consistent with that in the original dataset while guaranteeing the global error bound.
+Moreover, we enhanced the edit compression method by converting most edits into a quantized form, reducing the average storage overhead for storing the edits.
+We also used GPU parallelism to accelerate each component.

-We further propose a multitier topology preservation paradigm to support diverse scientific needs, enabling users to balance compression efficiency and topological preservation based on application goals.
-For example, medical imaging applications may focus on preserving extrema, such as intensity peaks corresponding to tumors or lesions~\cite{XU201438}, and atmospheric river analysis often relies on preserving the connectivity structure or topological skeleton~\cite{Lan_ivt}, while combustion simulations require accurate preservation of saddle points and their connections to extrema~\cite{Bremer_combustion, Bremer_flames}.
-In summary, the contributions of this paper are: \begin{itemize} \item We developed an iterative workflow tailored for preserving Morse-Smale complexes within error-bounded lossy decompressed data in 2D/3D scalar fields, theoretically applicable to any existing error-bounded lossy compressors. \item We defined a multitier feature preservation goal, considering the topological feature requirements across different applications. \item We generalized the method for compressing the edits in MSz~\cite{li_msz} by converting most edits into a quantized form, resulting in an overall reduced storage overhead. \item We conducted a comprehensive evaluation using various datasets from different applications and three off-the-shelf base compressors: SZ3~\cite{sz3}, ZFP~\cite{zfp}, and TTHRESH~\cite{TTHRESH}. \end{itemize}
+We further propose a multitier topology preservation paradigm to support diverse scientific needs, enabling users to balance compression efficiency and topological preservation.
+For example, medical imaging applications may focus on preserving extrema, such as intensity peaks corresponding to tumors~\cite{XU201438}, and atmospheric river analysis often relies on preserving the connectivity structure or topological skeleton~\cite{Lan_ivt}, while combustion simulations require accurate preservation of saddle points and their connections to extrema~\cite{Bremer_combustion, Bremer_flames}.